Recently in running and fitness Category

 From 25 to 26.2: An 8:00 pace.
 Definitely fading badly in the last two miles.
 Turning left on Boylston into the final stretch I give it my best effort to run like hell, my legs so thrashed it’s like a bad dream.
 But this final gambit gets me over the finish line at 3:19:55.
 Success.

 I was fairly well tattered after the finish, light-headed, leg muscles locking up.
-But I drank plenty of fluids managed to limp onto the subway and back to the hotel, where I decided I deserved a pint of Guinness at the bar.
+But I drank plenty of fluids and managed to limp onto the subway and back to the hotel, where I decided I deserved a pint of Guinness at the bar.
 This is Boston after all.
 Then, back to the bathtub to let it all sink in.

 bound_for_home.800.jpg